 There was a time when soda was an occasional treat, but today it’s a regular part of many people’s diet, especially children and teenagers.
 And while sales of soda have consistently dropped over the past decade, on any given day, 25% of the U.S. population consumes more than one 12-ounce can of soda.

 In many cases, soda has taken the place of water, an essential element for keeping our bodies hydrated.
 Whether you call it soda, cola, or pop, sugary drinks are now one of the most significant dietary sources of tooth decay.

 It’s not just sugar that makes soda so bad for your teeth

 One 12-ounce serving of soda contains 8 to 10 teaspoons of sugar, more than the daily amount recommended by the American Heart Association for women and right at the daily allowance for men.
 All that sugar can cause cavities very quickly, but that is not the only risk.

-There's also a high level of acid in soda and sports drinks which can lead to tooth decay and enamel loss.
+Soda and sports drinks are also very acidic, which can lead to tooth decay and enamel loss.